Review of Black Narcissus (1947)

 Importantly, the exotic locale is not Blavatsky’s Tibet.
 There is no organized competition with Christianity, just a yogi who remains silent throughout.
 Christianity is instead rivaled by nature itself.
 The air and water are “too” clean.
 Sister Philippa, instructed to plant vegetables, plants flowers.
 When she ultimately fails in her quest to establish the nunnery, Sister Clodagh says “I couldn’t hide the mountain”, meaning the austerity of her order is irreconcilable with and must lose to the natural world.
 This is beautifully done and pairs well with David Farrar’s sexually objectified agent Dean and the gentle flashbacks to Clodagh’s happier past.

 All in all, a solid drama in good colour.
-The prestige production shows lots of endearing little mistakes: Trouble adjusting focus depth in a mobile closeup, trouble tracking a candle with a spotlight, obvious matte paintings (and some good ones!), and bad artificial rain in the closing shot.
+The prestige production shows lots of endearing little mistakes: Trouble adjusting focus depth in a mobile closeup, trouble tracking a candle with a spotlight, obvious matt paintings (and some good ones!), and bad artificial rain in the closing shot.

 References here: Lunana: A Yak in the Classroom (2019).